vlcn-io/materialite/README.md

 ---

-**Note:** This project is currently being worked in a closed source repo.
-To be re-opened in a few months.
+# **Note:** This project is currently being worked in a closed source repo as a part of https://zerosync.dev/.
+To be re-opened as part of Zero in a few months.

 **This project is not ready for public consumption**.
 All APIs are currently being overhauled to better support integration with existing databases.
 Join and Reduce are naively implemented at the moment.